Erb3/markdown-builder/README.md

 # markdown-builder

-> A Rust library for composing markdown documents.
+> Opinionated Rust crate for composing markdown documents.

 This project is based off work by [mainrs](https://github.com/mainrs) for the [markdown-composer](https://github.com/mainrs/markdown-composer-rs) crate.